-[Applicant] Iome Addre ss, apply for a certificate as checked below [Full Home Address including Zip Code] Nonfactory Employment Certificate - Valid for lawful employment of a minor 14 or 15 years of age enrolled in day school when attendance is not required.
-Student General Employment Certificate - Valid for lawful employment of a minor 16 or 17 years of age enrolled in day school when attendance is not required.
-Full-Time Employment Certificate - Valid for lawful employment of a minor 16 or 17 years of age who is not attending day school. hereby con sent to the required examination and employment certification as indicated above.
-[Signature of Parent or Guardian]

-- Che ck evidence of age accepted - Document # (if any) [Da te of Birth] Birth Certificate State Issued Photo I.D Driver's License Schooling Record Other
+I, [Applicant] Age Home Address ddress including Zip Code] , apply for a certificate as checked below Nonfactory Employment Cer attendance is not requ ployment of a minor 14 or 15 years of age enrolled in day school when Full-Time Employment Cert school. ificate - Valid for lawful emp loyment of a minor 16 or 1 17 years of age who is not attending day I hereby conser t to the required examination and employment certification as indicated above.
+[Signature of Parent or Guardian] PART II - E vidence of Age - (To be co ompleted by issuing official or ıly) [Date of Birth] ck evidence of age accepted - Document # (if any) Birth Certificat e State Issued Photo I.D Driver's License Schooling Record Other